OpenArkStudio/ARK/README.md

 **<font color=red>If you wanna commit PR or report issue, please refer to [Contribution Guide](https://github.com/ArkGame/ARK/blob/master/.github/CONTRIBUTING.md)</font>**.

 ## ARK
-ARK is a lightweight, agility, scalable, distributed plugin framework written by C++，make it easier and faster to create your own game server, can be used to develop MMO RPG, Action RPG, Round play, chess games.
+ARK is a lightweight, agility, scalable, distributed plugin framework written in C++，make it easier and faster to create your own game server, can be used to develop MMO RPG, Action RPG, Round play, chess games.
 Inspired by UnrealEngine and Ogre.

 ## Features

 - Flexible apps, plugins, and modules
 - High availability architectures
-- General abstract data system
+- The general abstract data system
 - Interface-oriented and data-oriented programming(IOP & DOP)
 - Event-driven and data-driven
-- High concurrency and performance of network
+- High concurrency and performance of the network
 - Based on C++ standard, easy to handle and learn
-- Cross platform (Include Windows and Linux)
+- Cross-platform (Include Windows and Linux)
 - Less downtime and higher availability
 - Lower training and education costs
-- Use Excel as configuration files, easier for game designer
+- Use Excel as configuration files, easier for the game designer
 - With existed simple Unity3D client for rapid development
-- Plentiful plugins(DB, script, http, websocket, etc.)
+- Plentiful plugins(DB, script, HTTP, WebSocket, etc.)
 - Customization service for business customer

 ### FAQ